ShengjiaZhao/shengjiazhao.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD student at Stanford Computer Science advised by <a href="http://cs.stanford.edu/~ermon/">Stefano Ermon</a>.
-Before coming to stanford, I completed my undergrad at Tsinghua University, where I worked with <a href="http://ml.cs.tsinghua.edu.cn/~jun/index.shtml">Jun Zhu</a>.
+I am a 4-th year PhD student at Stanford Computer Science advised by <a href="http://cs.stanford.edu/~ermon/">Stefano Ermon</a>.
+Before coming to stanford, I completed my undergrad at Tsinghua University.

 Contact: sjzhao at stanford dot edu